Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 The Lacey Act

-Originally conceived to protect game species from illegal hunting, the Lacey Act of 1900 has since evolved into legislation that prohibits any export, import, sale, purchase, or transport of species that violates states, tribal, or foreign law.
+Originally conceived to protect game species from illegal hunting, the Lacey Act of 1900 has since evolved into a law that prohibits any export, import, sale, purchase, or transport of species that violates state, tribal, or foreign law.
 Both plant and animal species are included within the Lacey Act, and it has been used to prevent illegal logging activities.

 State animal protection laws